Moody's downgrades Australia's top banks over housing risk

-SYDNEY, June 19 Moody's on Monday downgraded 12 Australian banks, including the country's top four major lenders, reflecting elevated risks in the household sector.
+SYDNEY, June 19 (Reuters) - Moody's on Monday downgraded 12 Australian banks, including the country's top four major lenders, reflecting elevated risks in the household sector.

 Such risk was heightening the sensitivity of the banks' credit profiles to an adverse shock, according to the ratings agency.